JacobBonner/JenkinsTutorial/README.md

 6. Now click 'Build with Parameters'.
 Select the greeting you want to give and who the greeting should be directed towards.
 Then hit 'Build'.
 7. Under the 'Build History', click on '#2', then 'Console Output'.
 You should now see the invocation and result of the command `echo "${greeting}, ${receiver}!"` with the parameters that you passed.

-#### __4.4.2 - Environment Variables__
+#### __4.4.2 - Global Pipeline Variables__

+Global Pipeline variables are variables that are available directly in pipelines and most often automatically generated.

+The different types of Global Variables are
+1. `env`
+    - Offers access to a set of environment variables
-In Jenkins, you can define your own environment variables both globally across Jenkins and on a per job basis.
+    - You can define your own environment variables both globally across Jenkins and on a per job basis.
 There is also a set of environment variables that are set automatically in each environment, which can be found at `${YOUR_JENKINS_HOST}/env-vars.html` on your Jenkins master server.
 Since your instance of Jenkins is running on a local VM and was configured for port 8080, this will be http://localhost:8080/env-vars.html/.
+2. `params`
+    - Exposes all parameters defined in the build as a read-only map.
+3. `currentBuild`
+    - Represents the current build of a Pipeline, and has various readable properties.
+For example:
+        - `number`, the build number
+        - `result`, the result of a build (SUCCESS, UNSTABLE, or FAILURE).
+May be null for an in-progress build.
+        - `currentResult`, the current result of a build (SUCCESS, UNSTABLE, or FAILURE).
+Will never be null.
+        - `duration`, the duration of the build in milliseconds.
+    - Some of the properties, like `currentStatus`, are also writeable.
+For example, if you have some condition in a pipeline that you want to change the pipeline status, then you can do so.
+4. `scm`
+    - Represents the SCM configuration in a multibranch project build.
+5. `docker`
+    - Offers convenient access to Docker-related functions from a Pipeline script.

 #### __4.4.3 - A Job's Workspace__
 Recall that a workspace is a disposable directory on the file system of a Node where work can be done by a Pipeline or Job.
 Every Job and Pipeline you have defined is given a dedicated workspace, where the job stores any files that are generated during a build or pulled from source control.
 Throughout the build of a job or pipeline, you can access the workspace, whether it be to run scripts that are stored in the workspace or to create new files.